|White, grey, or brown base with blue mottled, striped, or spotted finish

 Male vs Female Pit Heeler

-There’s very little difference between the male and female of this breed.
+There’s very little difference between the male and females of this breed.
 Both sexes can grow to roughly the same size and usually show similar character traits.

 The Pit Heeler is an energetic and fun cross between the American Pitbull and the Blue Heeler.
 Descended from herding dogs and cattle dogs, this breed has boundless energy and requires steady and consistent training, as well as socialization from a young age.